lnarasim/geekshub_python_bootcamp/README.md

 Read our [__Good Ways of Working__](good_ways_of_working.md)

 1. __[Bootcamp Areas](topics/topics.md)__ - We anchor our sessions based on these topics and this is no means the complete list.
-But this helps participants to recollect the concepts.
-There are examples, questions/quizzes and simple programs to solve.
-You should try all these without fail.
+These topics evolve as technology world evoles.
+The first four parts are focussed on first principles which provides you a platform to tackle any specialization/project.
+So, the first four parts are very important so that you do well in specialization

     * [Python - Bootstrapping](topics/python_bootstrapping.md)
     * Python - Basic